 ClimaCool chillers utilize brazed plate heat exchangers which are extremely sensitive to debris.
-Therefore, it is mandatory that all condenser and chilled water systems include a strainer with a minimum of 60 mesh screen for proper filtration.
-The strainers must be installed as shown in the Water Piping Configurations on page 16 and be in place at all times when the chiller(s) is/are in operation.
+Therefore, it is mandatory that all chilled water systems include a strainer with a minimum of 60 mesh screen for proper filtration.
+The strainer must be installed as shown in the Water Piping Configurations on page 19 and be in place at all times when the chiller is operating.
 ClimaCool's warranty does not cover and does not apply to products which have defects or damages due to freezing of the water supply, an inadequate or interrupted water supply, corrosives or abrasives in the water supply, or improper or inadequate filtration or treatment of the water supply.